becczhang/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql.md

 To ensure quick key recovery and access your data outside of Azure, we recommend the following:
 - Create your encryption key locally on a local HSM device.
 (Make sure this is an asymmetric, RSA 2048 key so it is storable in Azure Key Vault.)
 - Import the encryption key file (.pfx, .byok, or .backup) to Azure Key Vault.
+Consider using a key vault with [soft-delete](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete) enabled, for recovery protection from accidental key deletions.
 - Before using the key in Azure Key Vault for the first time, take an Azure Key Vault key backup.
 Learn more about the [Backup-AzureKeyVaultKey](https://msdn.microsoft.com/library/mt126292.aspx) command.
 - Whenever any changes are made to the key (for example, add ACLs, add tags, add key attributes), be sure to take another Azure Key Vault key backup.
 - During a key rollover, **keep previous versions of the key** in the key vault so older database backups can be restored.